ram14d/polaris-react/src/components/Page/README.md

 <!-- example-for: web -->

-Use as an alternative to create a custom primary action.
+Use to create a custom primary action.

 ```jsx
 <Page